Pregnancy SmartSiteTM

 After gastroschisis is found, your baby will be followed very closely to make sure they are growing.

 Your baby should be delivered at a hospital that has a neonatal intensive care unit (NICU) and a pediatric surgeon.
 A NICU is set up to handle emergencies that occur at birth.
 A pediatric surgeon has special training in surgery for babies and children.
-Most babies who are known to have gastroschisis are delivered by cesarean section (C-section).
+Most babies who are known to have gastroschisis are delivered by cesarean birth (C-section).

 After the Procedure